marklawlor/solito-tailwind/readme.md

 When running in web:

-> This example is using the reac-native-web 0.18 preview
+> This example is using the react-native-web 0.18 preview

 - Styles are compiled by NextJS and outputted as CSS Stylesheets
 - RN components are giving classNames and use the CSS rules